Jana Duggar Secretly Courting? Why Oldest Duggar Daughter Is Still Single

-Is Jana Duggar secretly courting or, perhaps in some other way, being manipulated by her father?
-That’s the question fans of Counting On and the Duggar family are asking as the oldest Duggar daughter remains unmarried and unattached, even as her younger sisters — one of whom is still in her teens — are getting paired off.
+Is Jana Duggar secretly courting, or perhaps in some other way being manipulated by her father?
+That’s the question fans of Counting On and the Duggar family are asking as the oldest Duggar daughter remains unmarried and unattached, even as her younger sisters – one of whom is still in her teens – are getting paired off.

 At 27 (along with her twin brother John-David), Jana Duggar is the oldest Duggar daughter and either the second-oldest or third-oldest Duggar child (depending on which of the twins was born first back on January 12, 1990).
 Like John-David, she remains single even though she’s pushing 30, and even though her younger siblings are marrying off and having kids of their own.